imagej/imagej.github.io/_pages/Following_an_update_site.md

 Verify install
 --------------

-{% include warning-box content='An update is not finalized until """restarting the application."""
-After initiating an update, """do not modify your ImageJ installation manually""" until after restarting at least once.' %}
+{% include warning-box content='An update is not finalized until **restarting the application.** After initiating an update, **do not modify your ImageJ installation manually** until after restarting at least once.' %}

 Restart ImageJ as instructed to finish the install.
 Check to see that the plugin was installed: